Steel Bridge: History

-The 1888 Steel Bridge (upper deck) had been crossed by horse-drawn streetcars from the time of its opening and then by the city's first electric streetcar line starting in November 1889; when the present Steel Bridge opened in 1912, the streetcar lines (all electric by then) moved to it, starting on September 8, 1912.
+The 1888 Steel Bridge (upper deck) had been crossed by horse-drawn streetcars from the time of its opening and then by the city's first electric streetcar line starting in November 1889.
+When the present Steel Bridge opened in 1912, the streetcar lines (all electric by then) moved to it, starting on September 8, 1912.
 Streetcar service across the Steel continued until August 1, 1948, when the last car lines using it, the Alberta and Broadway Lines, were abandoned.
-A single line of Portland's once-extensive trolley bus system also used the bridge; the Williams Avenue line crossed the Steel Bridge from February 1937 until October 9, 1949.
-Many years later, in 1986, electric transit vehicles returned to the bridge in the form of MAX Light Rail and later the Portland Vintage Trolley.
+A single line of Portland's once-extensive trolley bus system also used the bridge; the Williams Avenue line crossed the Steel Bridge from 1937 until October 9, 1949.
+(Many years later, in 1986, electric transit vehicles returned to the bridge in the form of MAX Light Rail and later the Portland Vintage Trolley.)

+The lower deck of the bridge was threatened by major floods in 1948, 1964, and 1996.
+The bridge was closed for three days because of the danger during the February 1996 floods.

-In 1950, the Steel Bridge became an important part of a new U.S. 99W highway between Harbor Drive and Interstate Avenue.
-It was also sought for use by Interstate 5, which was later moved to the Marquam Bridge.
-Harbor Drive was removed in 1974 and replaced with Tom McCall Waterfront Park.
+In 1950, the Steel Bridge and its newly reconstructed approaches became part of a new U.S. 99W highway connecting Harbor Drive and Interstate Avenue.

+In the 1960s, the bridge was sought for use by Interstate 5, which was later moved to the Marquam Bridge.
+Construction of the freeway instead brought the addition to the Steel Bridge of a new viaduct leading onto I-84 from the bridge's eastbound lanes.

+In 1972, the bridge became part of Route 99W, replacing the US 99W designation.
+Harbor Drive, and by extension the ramps onto it from the bridge, was demolished from 1972 to 1974.
+It was replaced by Tom McCall Waterfront Park.